Alabama's Jefferson County can go ahead with its $4.23 billion bankruptcy case, the biggest ever by an American municipality, a federal judge ruled.

 The late Sunday ruling by U.S. Bankruptcy Judge Thomas Bennett opens the road for the county to restructure more than $3 billion in debt incurred as a result of an expensive sewer-system overhaul, as well as other liabilities.

 "This is good news for the county," said David Carrington, president of the Jefferson County Commission that last year authorized the landmark bankruptcy filing.

-Home to Birmingham, a business hub and Alabama's biggest city, Jefferson County filed for bankruptcy on November 9 after a tentative agreement with creditors unwound.
-The county's finances had been savaged by massive sewer-system debt, political corruption and the loss of a vital local jobs tax.
+Jefferson County filed for bankruptcy on November 9 after a tentative agreement unwound that might have cut the county's debt load by $1 billion.
+County finances have been savaged by massive sewer-system debt, political corruption and the loss of a vital local jobs tax.

-In a short, written ruling rejecting the creditors' arguments, Bennett said that Jefferson County "is insolvent, desires to effect a plan of adjustment of its debts and has negotiated in good faith."
+In a written order rejecting creditors' arguments, Bennett said Jefferson County "is insolvent, desires to effect a plan of adjustment of its debts and has negotiated in good faith."